 - Test Type

-Presentation of trend data is approached differently for MAP dashboards than in other WISEdash topic areas.
-Rather than displaying a selected grade level over the most recent five years, MAP Growth and Achievement (Trends) shows all years of MAP results for all students in a selected first grade cohort.
+Presentation of trend data is approached differently for MAP Growth dashboards than in other WISEdash topic areas.
+Rather than displaying a selected grade level over the most recent five years, MAP Growth and Achievement (Trends) shows all years of MAP Growth results for all students in a selected first grade cohort.
 That is, the group of students that ended the year together in first grade.
-The dashboard shows how that same group of students performed on each administration of MAP across the years.
+The dashboard shows how that same group of students performed on each administration of MAP Growth across the years.

-- Note that as students in a 1st Grade Cohort progress through the school years, their grade levels may not all remain alike.
+Note that as students in a 1st Grade Cohort progress through the school years, their grade levels may not all remain alike.
 Some may repeat a grade level, others may skip a level.
-Therefore a small number of students represented in a school year bar on the graph may be in a different grade level than the others when tested.
+Therefore, a small number of students represented in a school year bar on the graph may be in a different grade level than the others when tested.

-Districts elect to administer different MAP tests (content areas) in different grades and in different intervals.
-Districts can opt in to viewing their MAP data in WISEdash by completing the data use agreement in the WISEadmin Portal.
-The data use agreement allows NWEA, the publisher of MAP tests, to provide assessment results directly to DPI.
+Districts elect to administer different MAP Growth tests (content areas) in different grades and in different intervals.
+Districts can opt in to view their MAP data in WISEdash by completing the data use agreement in the WISEadmin Portal.
+The data use agreement allows NWEA, the publisher of MAP Growth tests, to provide assessment results directly to DPI.
 After the close of a test term for all districts across the state, NWEA gathers the results from that test term for all districts with signed agreements and provides the file to DPI.
 DPI loads those results into our data warehouse for presentation in WISEdash for Districts.
-WISEdash for Districts displays MAP results for fall, winter, and spring test terms (not for summer test term).
+WISEdash for Districts displays MAP Growth results for fall, winter, and spring test terms (not for summer test term).

 Part of the data loading process involves matching the assessment with the appropriate student in the data warehouse.
 That process uses the WSN (if provided), student name, and date of birth and allows some degree of variation or inaccuracy.
 Even so, some records cannot be matched and will be loaded and reported as unknown.
 A very small percentage of records may be misidentified with an incorrect student.